certifaction/cli/README.md

 >```
 >#### Description
 >
 >Return a signature request URL from a Digital Twin document.
-The URL can be shared with other people to sign a document.
-The document must be a Digital Twin and it  will return an error otherwise.
-If the input parameter is omitted, then the command will take its input from stdin.
-Returns to stdout the URL to be handed to the signer.
+The URL can be
+>shared with other people to sign a document.
+If the input parameter is
+>omitted, then the command will take its input from stdin.
+Returns to stdout
+>the URL to be handed to the signer.
 >#### Flags
 >```
 >--name    string   Full name of signer